 his mother, Charlotte, worked on the land and his father, Walter, a

-He did his naval training at HMS Ganges, Shotley and then at Chatham, waiting to be drafted to the Middle East.
-He travelled on the Queen Elizabeth
+He enlisted in the Royal Navy on 14 February 1942 and did his naval training at HMS Ganges, Shotley and then was at Chatham, waiting to be drafted to the Middle East.
+He traveled on the Queen Elizabeth

 troop ship to Port Said, Egypt where troops were dropped off before